ohnoitsfraa/uebersicht-widgets/README.md

 ## ChunkWM

-If you use a window manager like [chunkwm](https://koekeishiya.github.io/chunkwm), you can have it play nicely with Übersicht.
+If you use a window manager like [chunkwm](https://koekeishiya.github.io/chunkwm), you can make it play nice with Übersicht.
 It has a configuration setting that is meant for custom bars inside of .chunkwmrc.
-These are the settings I use for it so it leaves space at the bottom of the screen:
+These are the settings I use for it so it leaves space at the bottom of the screen for the bar and the windows of your applications.

+### My chunkwm config

 ```
 chunkc set custom_bar_enabled            1